imagej/imagej.github.io/_pages/events/2011-hackathon-in-madison.md

 The most important work done is certainly the redesign of ImgLib (dubbed "ImgLib2").
 Other design questions have been addressed, too:

--   How to reuse IJ2's plugin infrastructure (e.g. in the 3D Viewer)
+-   How to reuse ImageJ2's plugin infrastructure (e.g. in the 3D Viewer)
--   How to wrap IJ1 elegantly (Javassist)
+-   How to wrap ImageJ elegantly (Javassist)
--   The strategy how to go about including IJ2 in Fiji as early as possible (even gradually)
+-   The strategy how to go about including ImageJ2 in Fiji as early as possible (even gradually)
 -   How to support ROIs and annotations in the ImgLib
 -   How to unify Dataset/imglib-algorithms/imglib-scripting into imglib-ops
 -   How to unify the different places where per-project metadata are stored in Fiji (Maven, Updater, LICENSES, Debian packages)